-I had the privilege of spending the lunch hour with some fellow Crossroads and Barkley partners at the local Ronald McDonald house.
+I recently had the privilege of spending the lunch hour with some fellow Crossroads and Barkley partners at the local Ronald McDonald house.
 We prepared a menu of soup, salad and sandwiches for the residents who stay there while their child receives treatment at a local hospital.

 During our tour of the facility, we learned how reliant the Ronald McDonald house is on volunteers like us.
-They only budget $1,000 per year on food for their guests.
+They budget only $1,000 per year on food for their guests.
 This was pretty shocking, considering the average family spends more than $3,000 on groceries (source: Myfamilyfinances.net).

 I was reminded today that for little time and little investment, you can make a big impact on an organization and the people it serves.
 My advice to anyone looking to get involved: